The Late Shift (film): Plot

-Letterman, devastated at being passed over, hires Hollywood superagent Michael Ovitz to negotiate on his behalf; Ovitz promises that not only will Letterman be offered an 11:30 p.m. show, he will be offered it by every network.
-True to Ovitz's word, Letterman is courted by all the major networks and syndicates.
-He provisionally accepts an offer from CBS that gives him an 11:30 p.m show, but continues to hold on to his lifelong dream of hosting The Tonight Show.
+Letterman, devastated at being passed over, hires Hollywood superagent Michael Ovitz to negotiate on his behalf.
+Ovitz promises that not only will Letterman be offered an 11:30 p.m. show, he will be offered it by every network.
+True to Ovitz's word, Letterman is courted by all the major networks and syndicates, albeit only informally after Ovitz learns that Letterman is contractually barred from negotiating with NBC's competitors.

+After securing more lenient terms from NBC, Ovitz receives a lucrative offer from CBS which effectively guarantees Letterman an 11:30 p.m show.
+Letterman provisionally accepts but continues to hold on to his lifelong dream of hosting The Tonight Show.
 Per Letterman's contract with NBC, the network still has several months to either match CBS's offer or present an acceptable counteroffer to keep Letterman.
 Producer Peter Lassally, close to both Carson and Letterman, finally convinces NBC to offer Letterman the Tonight Show position.
 However, NBC's offer is substantially weaker than CBS's and would force Letterman to wait until May 1994 to take over the show.
-Lassally, disappointed at NBC's offer, makes it clear to Letterman that the Tonight Show job is now "damaged goods" and Dave would be working with the very people who passed him over and may yet double-cross him.
+Lassally, disappointed at NBC's offer, makes it clear to Letterman that the Tonight Show job is now "damaged goods" and Letterman would be working with the very people who passed him over and may yet double-cross him.
 In addition, Lassally warns Letterman that he will be vilified in the press for forcing Leno out.

 Taking Lassally's suggestion, Letterman calls Carson to ask for advice; Carson says he would probably leave NBC if he were in Letterman's position.
-Letterman rejects NBC's counteroffer and accepts CBS's offer to host Late Show with David Letterman his own 11:30 show (to be called the Late Show with David Letterman) beginning on August 30, 1993.
-Letterman and Leno ultimately go head to head at 11:30, with Letterman initially winning in the TV ratings in the beginning, before Leno firmly re-establishes The Tonight Show's dominance.
+Letterman rejects NBC's counteroffer and accepts CBS's offer to host his own 11:30 show (to be called the Late Show with David Letterman) beginning on August 30, 1993.
+Letterman and Leno ultimately go head-to-head at 11:30, with Letterman initially winning in the TV ratings in the beginning, before Leno firmly re-establishes The Tonight Show's dominance.